-2.2.2.5.2 At design stage, the steering force, breaking force, heeling angle and heeling lever may be determined by model test or calculation.
-On completion of the tug's construction, the values of maximum steering force and maximum heeling angle of the tug are specified by full scale tests or numerical simulations in accordance with the procedure approved by the Register.
+2.2.2.5.2 At design stage, the values of steering force, breaking force and heeling lever may be determined by model test or calculation.
+On completion of the tug's construction, the values are specified by full scale tests or numerical simulations in accordance with the procedure approved by the Register.

-2.2.2.5.3 For each loading condition, the evaluation of the equilibrium positions shall be performed over the applicable escort speed range, whereby the speed of the assisted ship through the water shall be considered (the typical escort speed range is 6 - 10 knots).
+2.2.2.5.3 For each loading condition, the evaluation of the equilibrium positions shall be performed over the applicable escort speed range, whereby the speed of the assisted ship through the water shall be considered.